pi-lar/neuropil/doc/source/protocol.token.rst

 Handshaking token
 *****************

-For the handshake we need to send some core informations to the other node, so the above mentioned fields will
+For the handshake we need to send some core information to the other node, so the above mentioned fields will
 contain:

 .. code-block:: c